Last updated 01/03/2023

 Telehealth – Audio Only: The practice of synchronous (real-time) health care delivery, through interactive audio-only communications.

-AHCCCS covers audio-only services if a Telemedicine encounter is not reasonably available due to the member’s functional status, the member’s lack of technology or telecommunications infrastructure limits, as determined by the provider.
-To submit a claim for an audio-only service, the provider must make the telehealth services generally available to members through Telemedicine.
+The Contractor and FFS Programs shall cover audio-only services if a telemedicine encounter is not reasonably available due to the member’s functional status, the member’s lack of technology or telecommunications infrastructure limits, as determined by the provider.
+To submit a claim for an audio-only service, the provider shall make the telehealth services generally available to members through telemedicine.

 AHCCCS covers all major forms of telehealth services.
 Asynchronous (also called “store and forward”) occurs when services are not delivered in real-time, but are uploaded by providers and retrieved, perhaps to an online portal.
 Telephonic services (audio-only) use a traditional telephone to conduct health care appointments.
 Telemedicine involves interactive audio and video, in a real-time, synchronous conversation.
 AHCCCS also covers telehealth for remote patient monitoring and teledentistry.